Unripe avocado will ruin your wonderful recipe and leave a bitter taste in your mouth. So how to tell when an avocado is ripe?

 Dark spots may indicate bruises and overripe areas.
 Put back any avocados with spotted skin and choose another if you notice any.

-In general, look for consistency in color and texture.
+In general, looking for consistency in color and texture is good idea for how to tell when an avocado is ripe.
 Any fruit that is uneven in either way has either rotted or been damaged.

 A ripe avocado should be soft.
 Of course, you have to touch the fruit to perform this test.
 We will suggest three methods to test its firmness as follows: